Tech-Titans-Alliance/Payroll_system_management/README.md

 ## 📑 **Features & Flow**

 ### 1. **Login Page** 🔐:
    - Enter your email to receive a verification code.
+(NB!!! the email input is CASE sensetive, ensure you put a correct format for your email).
    - After entering the code, you'll be directed to the **Dashboard**.

 ### 2. **Dashboard** 📊: